weipin/Cycles/docs/receive_response.rst

 content is required.
 The Response will try to find an encoding through the HTTP headers first.
 If not find, response data will be looked through to guess the encoding.
-There is one exception -- if there is no charset in the headers and the Content-Type contains "text", the encoding will be defaults to "ISO-8859-1", according to RFC 2616, 3.7.1.
+There is one exception -- if there is no charset in the headers and the Content-Type contains "text", the encoding will be defaulted to "ISO-8859-1", according to RFC 2616, 3.7.1.

 Response headers